xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### How does XMTP establish a secure and fraud-proof relationship between two identities?

 Blockchain accounts sign and advertise a set of keys to start using XMTP.
 These keys attest to the authenticity of both accounts.
-XMTP uses these keys to establish a shared secret between the blockchain accounts and uses it to generate a key used to encrypt an invitation for the blockchain accounts to start exchanging messages.
+XMTP uses these keys to establish a shared secret between the blockchain accounts and uses it to generate a key used to encrypt an invitation that allows the blockchain accounts to start exchanging messages.
 No third-party apps or relayers are involved in this process.

 To learn more about these keys, see [Key generation and usage in XMTP][key-generation-and-usage].

+To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](/docs/dev-concepts/invitation-and-message-encryption).

 ### Does each blockchain account address have a corresponding XMTP identity?